Red Velvet Layer Cake Delicious and Simple Recipe

 Vegan: Replace eggs with flax eggs and use vegan butter for frosting.

 These adjustments let everyone enjoy red velvet cake, no matter their needs.
-Check the Full Recipe for details.

 Storage Info